Sonos Ace Headphones Review

 Sony WH-1000XM5 Wireless

-The Sony WH-1000XM5 Wireless and the Sonos Ace Wireless are both top-of-the-line headphones, and depending on your preferences, you may enjoy either one.
-The Sony have a lot more customizability, thanks to their companion app, which offers a graphic EQ, presets, and a virtual soundstage feature.
+The Sony WH-1000XM5 Wireless and the Sonos Ace are both top-of-the-line headphones; depending on your preferences, you may enjoy either one.
+The Sony have much more customizability thanks to their companion app, which offers a graphic EQ, presets, and a virtual soundstage feature.
 They also support LDAC for streaming high-quality audio, and you can even use the headphones passively.
 On the other hand, the Sonos are more comfortable, are better built, and have a less bassy sound, which some users may prefer.
-They also have a slightly better overall noise isolation performance, though both offer the best of the best, and they have aptX Adaptive and aptX Lossless compatibility plus support USB audio.
-Their TV Audio Swap feature is also a unique addition to the headphones, and it allows you to receive your compatible Sonos soundbar's audio, although there have been some user reports that the app is buggy and lacking in features.
+They also have a slightly better overall noise isolation performance, though both offer best-in-class ANC.
+The Sonos have aptX Adaptive and aptX Lossless compatibility plus support USB audio.
+Finally, their TV Audio Swap feature is also a unique addition to the headphones; it allows you to receive your compatible Sonos soundbar's audio, although there have been some user reports that the app is buggy and lacks features.

 Sennheiser MOMENTUM 4 Wireless

-The Sennheiser MOMENTUM 4 Wireless and Sonos Ace Wireless are at the top of their respective lineups, so choosing between them comes down to the details.
-Although the Sennheiser are more bassy in sound, you can finetune them to your liking using their companion app's graphic EQ or presets.
-Their continuous battery life is longer, and they can be used passively.
+The Sennheiser MOMENTUM 4 Wireless and Sonos Ace are at the top of their respective lineups, so choosing between them comes down to the details.
+The Sennheiser have a more full-featured EQ to fine-tune their sound, and their continuous battery life is longer.
+They can also be used passively.
 Conversely, the Sonos are significantly more comfortable.
 They also have a superior noise isolation performance, which is handy for commuting, and the TV Audio Swap feature allows you to hear audio from compatible Sonos soundbars.
 Users have reported issues with the app, including bugginess and less functionality than in the previous iteration.

-Whether the Sonos Ace Wireless or Dyson OnTrac Wireless are better depends on what you prioritize.
+Whether the Sonos Ace or the Dyson OnTrac are better depends on what you prioritize.
 The Sonos have a more powerful ANC feature, and their app includes surround sound.
-If you watch a lot of videos, the Sonos have greater connectivity options (wired playback and low latency codecs) to decrease the chances of lipsync mismatch.
+If you watch a lot of videos, the Sonos have greater connectivity options (wired playback and low-latency codecs) to decrease the chances of lip-sync mismatch.
 Plus, they can integrate within your existing Sonos home speaker setup.
 On the other hand, the Dyson have a longer battery life and intuitive controls with a good-quality build.
 You can buy an adaptor to use them wired, but it disables the ANC.

 Sony WH-1000XM4 Wireless